rusticlion/Manastorm/docs/token_lifecycle.md

 3. Animation/Logic Separation: Animation logic is clearly separated from state transition logic
 4. Safety: Invalid state transitions are prevented and logged
 5. Unified approach: All token handling follows the same pattern
+6. Event System Integration: Token lifecycle integrates with the game's event system

+## Event System Integration

+The token lifecycle system integrates with the event-driven architecture:

+1. **CANCEL_SPELL Events**: Handle spell cancellation
+   - With `returnMana = true`: Tokens are returned to the pool (dispel)
+   - With `returnMana = false`: Tokens are destroyed (disjoint)

+2. **Direct vs. Event-Driven Manipulation**:
+   - Old approach: Set `token.state = "DESTROYED"` directly
+   - New approach: Generate events that call appropriate token methods

+3. **Decoupled Spell Slot Reset**:
+   - `resetSpellSlot` no longer manipulates token states directly
+   - All slot resets across the codebase use a centralized method
+   - Token animations are requested first, then slot references are cleared later
+   - Clean separation between token state management and slot reset
+   - Unified handling of all slot properties (basic, shield, zone, etc.)

 ## Animation System